KrauseWassili/ListenMe-Player-open/README.md

 Some private modules (premium logic, ads, Firebase configuration, service keys) are intentionally excluded.

 > 🎯 **Goal of the Open Edition**
-> To showcase architecture design, UI/UX decisions, audio processing techniques,
+> architectural decisions, state modeling, UI/UX trade-offs,
-> and the engineering approach behind building a complex Flutter-based audio player.
+> audio processing techniques and performance-oriented engineering

 ## ✨ Features

+The feature list below highlights the functional scope of the application.
+The primary focus of this repository, however, is the underlying architecture, state management and custom UI engineering.

 <table>
   <tr>